vietnlp/etnlp/README.md

 # III.
 Installation and How to use ETNLP <a name="installation_and_howtouse"></a>
 ## 1. Installation:

-From source codes:
+From source codes (Python 3.6.x):
 > 1. cd src/codes/
+> 2. pip install -r requirements.txt
-> 2. python setup.py install
+> 3. python setup.py install

-From pip
+From pip (python 3.6.x)
 > 1. pip install etnlp

 ## 2. Examples